Cremation vs Burial: A Complete Guide | NAFD Funeral Directory

 With 77% of UK funerals now choosing cremation, this guide compares cremation and burial across cost, environment, religious considerations, and the experience of each.

 One of the first decisions families must make when arranging a funeral is whether to choose cremation or burial.
 This choice is deeply personal and may be influenced by the deceased's wishes, religious beliefs, family traditions, cost, and environmental values.
 There is no universally right answer, but understanding the differences clearly will help you make the decision that is right for your family.
+If you need support right now, you can /find-a-funeral-director/ — all NAFD members follow a strict Code of Practice and will guide you through every option with no pressure.

 What Is Cremation?